Did you know that the pothos plant comes in more than just one variety? There are at least 27 types of pothos plants!

 Marble Queen Pothos (Epipremnum aureum ‘Marble Queen’)

-Like other pothos, the marble queen does best in bright, indirect light but can also tolerate lower light conditions.
-Though the less light it has, the fewer variegated leaves it will produce.
+Like most pothos, the marble queen does best in bright, indirect light but can also tolerate lower light conditions.
+One thing to remember is the less light it has, the fewer variegated leaves it will produce.

 This plant is easy to care for and makes a great choice for beginners.